-Did you know that one in two males and one in three females in Australia will be diagnosed with cancer by the age of 85?
+Did you know that 1 in 2 males and 1 in 3 females in Australia will be diagnosed with cancer by the age of 85?
 With more and more of us having first-hand experience with the insidious disease, we are looking for a way to get involved and help find a cure.
-Australia's Biggest Morning Tea, run by the Cancer Council, is the perfect occasion to entertain, cook up a storm and raise money for a worthy cause.
+Australia’s Biggest Morning Tea, run by the Cancer Council, is the perfect occasion to entertain, cook up a storm and raise money for a worthy cause.

 Get involved and make a difference in an enjoyable way: Help the Cancer Council reach their fundraising goal of $13 million to go towards cancer research and patient support by enjoying Australia’s Biggest Morning Tea on Thursday, May 23.